Back and Neck Pain

 There are several courses of therapy that can help provide relief of neck and back pain.
 Massage therapy is an excellent option for back and neck pain that is primarily centered around excessively tight muscles.

-Dry needling is another treatment that is gaining popularity and is used in conjunction with treatments such as massage.
+Dry needling is a another treatment that is gaining popularity and is used in conjunction with treatments such as massage.
 With dry needling, a small sterile needle is inserted directly into the pain point.
 The goal of the needle is to elicit a twitch response in the muscle.
 This twitch response then allows the muscle fiber to relax.
 This technique is especially useful for areas that are not easily reached by fingers or hands.
 While it may appear to have some similarities to acupuncture, the techniques and reasons for why needles are inserted where they are is rooted in Western neuroanatomy (the musculoskeletal and nervous systems).

 Range of motion exercises and strength training are also vital components of rehabilitation therapy.
 For post-surgical patients, these exercises are crucial to the patient having a successful post-operative recovery.